Heer Ranjha: In music

-The tale is mentioned in popular Bollywood songs such as "Ranjha" by Rupesh Kumar Ram from the movie Queen ,"Ranjha Ranjha" by Rekha Bhardwaj and Javed Ali from the movie Raavan and "Dariya" from the movie Baar Baar Dekho.
+"Ranjha" by Rupesh Kumar Ram from the movie Queen references the story.

+"Ranjha Ranjha" by Rekha Bhardwaj and Javed Ali from the movie Raavan references the story.

+"Dariya" from the movie Baar Baar Dekho references the story.

 Tamasha (2015) mentions their love story and includes a song starting with Heer's name.

 Kuldeep Manak sings about the tale in his 2007 song Ranjha Jogi Hoya.

-The song Khaireyan De Naal from Shafqat Amanat Ali's debut solo album, Tabeer (2008), tells the tale of Heer Ranjha.
+"Khaireyan De Naal" (2008) from Shafqat Amanat Ali's debut solo album, Tabeer, tells the tale of Heer Ranjha.

-One of the songs of 2012 Hindi film Jab Tak Hai Jaan has been named "Heer".
+"Heer" (2012) is a song from the 2012 Hindi film Jab Tak Hai Jaan.

-The 2018 Hindi film Race 3 has a song named "Heeriye" which refers to Heer and Ranjha.
+"Heeriye" (2018) is a song from the 2018 Hindi film Race 3.

-In 2020, popular Indian YouTuber Bhuvan Bam wrote and sang "Heer Ranjha".
-The song has garnered more than 10 million views.
+"Heer Ranjha" (2020) is a song and video from Indian YouTuber Bhuvan Bam wrote and sang, and has garnered more than 10 million views.

-In Raf Saperra's 2023 single "Ranjha", he sings from the perspective of Heer longing Ranjha's return after she is married off and he becomes a jogi.
+"Ranjha" (2023) by Raf Saperra is a song from the perspective of Heer longing for Ranjha's return after she is married and he has become a jogi.